 Elements of plot structure: Character arcs

 Character arcs play a key part in giving stories a sense of structure.
+Even a short story of two and a half pages has story structure.
 Think about it, does this have satisfying structure?

 ‘Sarah has breakfast.
 Later she sees someone total their car on the highway.
 In the evening, she gets lost downtown and is late to meet her friend.’